Jbambei/TourApp/README.md

         function generateSchedule
             // generates schedule with priority in mind (and the FP/breaks blocks), and outputs the schedule to the frontend function favoriteCheck
             //checks if all favorites are on the list (limit to 2/3).
-If not, adds priority and calls genschedule again
+If not, adds priority and calls genschedule again.

-        //for local priority, in local

     frontend
         -look & feel